TIPS FOR USING THIS WEBSITE

 From 2019 onwards, the annual fee is £25 per year, payable each January.
 The Fee for new members joining after July is £10 for the remainder of that year.
 Visitors to the Thursday morning talks will pay £3 per session.

 Fees can be paid by cash or cheque (made out to Ealing u3a) at a meeting.
-We regret that, at present, we cannot take card payments.
+We are also looking into taking card payments in future.

 The annual fee covers weekly meetings for three terms (one term for those joining after July) and most group activities.
 Many groups meet in members’ homes and 50p is usually paid towards any refreshments provided.
 If the interest group meets in a public room then a small charge, generally £1 or £2, is made towards the hire cost, and some visits may incur extra charges.

 When you join Ealing u3a you also become a member of the London Region of u3a's (accessible through this link - LONDON REGION u3a) which organises Shared Learning (Research) Projects at different Institutes, Universities and other establishments, as well as Study Days, special meetings and a non-residential Summer School.

 You will also become part of the National u3a movement that has about 400,000 members in the UK.
 The Third Age Trust is the national organisation for the u3a and they also arrange an annual Conference and hold various meetings and study days in London and elsewhere.
 They also hold National Summer Schools which our members can attend.
 To see further information on the THIRD AGE TRUST, please click on the link.

 [Ealing u3a is a Registered Charity (No. 1027138).
 We are a voluntary organisation receiving no grants.
 All officers give their services free.
 You can view the Constitution by clicking on the appropriate Link in the right-hand column.]